 Suddenly a loud schlap schlap schlap schlap sound and the bakkie lurches.
 Burst tyre!

 We start skidding sideways with the white line coming at us from the left;

-Then skidding with the white line coming at us from the right;
+Then skidding sideways with the white line coming at us from the right;

 Then going backwards staring at the white line racing under the back of the bakkie towards us as we sit facing what should have been backwards;

-Coming to a halt still upright and facing forward – and on the correct side of the road;
+We come to a halt still upright and facing forward – and on the correct side of the road.
+RELIEF!

 COME!
 I barked at Graham.
-Grabbing our balsaks we hopped off and walked back where we’d come from into the night without a backward glance or even a single word to the driver.
+Grabbing our balsaks we hopped off and walked back where we’d come from into the night without a backward glance or a single word to the driver.
 I did not want to engage with him in any way at all.
-We walked till completely out of sight and earshot in the dark night.
+Fucked if I was getting into Stockholm Syndrome with the twerp who’d almost killed us!
+We walked till completely out of sight and out of earshot in the dark night.